Ninfield & Hooe Village Voice

-The church was full and we were entertained by Friendly Voices, Arla-Marie, Brahma Sisters and Good Company.
-Arla-Marie blew us all away with her rendition of Memories, Over the Rainbow and Journey to the Past, whilst Friendly Voices had an eclectic set – from Robbie Williams She’s the One to sea shanty The Wellerman.
-Brahma Sisters had our feet tapping with versions of Under the Boardwalk and Stray Cat Strut (amongst others) and were joined by Good Company for Hit the Road Jack and Spanish Lullaby.

-Finally, Good Company and their three-part harmonies – just an amazing set with a real twist on some well-known songs like Heart of Glass.
-Following the raffle, the afternoon ended with everyone singing along to Is this the way to Amarillo – chaotic but fun!
-We would like to thank St Mary’s Church for hosting the event, all the singers and those that donated raffle prizes and cakes.
-But most of all, we would like to thank everyone that attended.
-We hope you enjoyed it as much as we did."
-Jim and Claire Johnson
+An afternoon for all the family to enjoy!
+A nostalgic trip back to the 1950s and 60s, with a guest projectionist and original reel to reel films.
+Doors open at 1.30pm, 2pm start with Pathe News, two cartoons then a main feature, Disney's 'Kidnapped'.
+Refreshments available to buy, including ice creams from the 'Lady with the Tray'!
+FREE ENTRY, all welcome!
+Children under 13 to be accompanied by an adult.

-NINFIELD COMMUNITY CAFÉ: Friday, August 15, 10am – 11.30am Methodist Hall.
+NINFIELD COMMUNITY CAFÉ: Friday, August 22, 10am-11.30am Methodist Hall.
 Why not pop down and catch up with lovely friends and neighbours over a cup of your preferred beverage!

-V.J DAY 8oth Anniversary Commemoration.
-FRIDAY, AUGUST 15: From 5pm on Ninfield Recreation Ground.
-The official end to WW2 was the declaration of Victory in Japan, V.J Day, August 15 ..but this is largely forgotten, as was that last War.

-To those of us who had relatives in that desperately awful last stage in the East, and grew up with them not being able to talk about the horror they witnessed, commemorating V.J Day is essential: I know several people locally who, like me, think the lack of a National event, like the VE Day in May, is appalling , so I will be putting our Tommie in his place on the Rec, and there is an open invitation for folk in the Village to come and gather together with their picnic, or a drink, in the afternoon of the 15th.
-Please look out on Socials and notice boards for any further details.

-NINFIELD HORTICULTURAL SOCIETY- SUMMER SHOW.
-Saturday, August 16, Memorial Hall, Doors open to the public from 2.30pm , refreshments and cakes available, plus a Raffle.

-NINFIELD VILLAGE STORES : DELAYED !!!
-NOW - Friday, August 22.
+NINFIELD VILLAGE STORES: Friday, August 22.
 GRAND REOPENING!
-Bimal apologises for the additional delays, but is looking forward to welcoming everyone back to the new, extended, refurbished and upgraded store!
-And everyone is really looking forward to having the much needed and appreciated facility back!
+Bimal is looking forward to welcoming everyone back to the new, extended, refurbished and upgraded store.
+And everyone is really looking forward to having the much-needed and appreciated facility back!
 Good luck!

-OLD FASHIONED CINEMA Saturday, August 23 at Memorial Hall.
-Hosted by the Village Society.
-This will be an afternoon for all the Family to enjoy!
-A nostalgic trip back to the 1950s and 60s, with a guest projectionist and original reel to reel films.
-Doors open at 1.30pm, 2pm start with two 'shorts' then a main Feature, Disney 'Kidnapped'.
-Refreshments available to buy, including Ice Creams from the 'Lady with the Tray'!
-FREE ENTRY , all welcome!
-Children under 13 to be accompanied by an adult.
+NINFIELD WORKING MEN’S CLUB: The club is hosting a FREE BBQ to all members and guests on Sunday, August 24.
+Bar open from 12 noon - Food from the BBQ will be served from 1pm.
+Entertainment with Stevie B at 3pm and 5pm.
+Bar closes at 6pm.
+Members meat raffle draw is at 2:30pm.
+The club is open Monday, Friday & Saturday evenings, plus Saturday & Sunday afternoons, It’s only £10 a year to join as a member, and it’s a great little venue for a lovely, low price drink and some great company!

-LADIES LOUNGE: Friday, August 29, 4.30pm at The Tin Hut!! (aka The Working Men's Club!)
-The Surprise Summer Canapés went well, and I think we'll go for the Wine Tasting this month!
-It was lovely to have new Ladies joining the fun again!
-There's lots of banter, some games played and wine sipped during deep conversations, plus Tea and Cakes of course; definitely the recipe for a most enjoyable couple of hours on the last Friday of every month!
+LADIES LOUNGE: Friday, August 29, 4.30pm at The Tin Hut (aka The Working Men's Club).
+It was lovely to have new ladies joining the fun again.
+There's lots of banter, some games played and wine sipped during deep conversations, plus tea and cakes of course; definitely the recipe for a most enjoyable couple of hours on the last Friday of every month.
 See you there!

-NINFIELD WORKING MEN’S CLUB : The Club is open Monday, Friday & Saturday evenings, plus Saturday & Sunday afternoons, there is a Meat Raffle held every Sunday afternoon at 2.30.
-There's a great bunch of people ready to welcome visitors - please do go in and say hello!
-It’s only £10 a year to join as a member, and it’s a great little venue for a lovely, low price drink and some great company!!!
-Find them on Facebook – Ninfield Working Men’s Club.
-Or contact me for their number.

-HOOE & NINFIELD OPEN GROUP: We met on Friday, August 8 in the Ninfield Methodist Hal.
-We were a bit low on numbers, holidays mainly!
-Our speaker was unable to attend so we decided to do a quiz.
-Despite the moaning everyone joined in and a lot of laughter followed.
-The winning team managed to score 16½ (don’t ask) out of 20.
-Quite impressive.
-Quality Sweets for the winners.
+NINFIELD HORTICULTURAL SOCIETY SHOW REVIEW by Kaye Crittell: "What a show we had on Saturday.
+We welcomed back old friends who hadn’t shown for a few years and also more new exhibitors – some of whom won awards.
+This year we added a new category – the Junior Parish Product Award.
+There were four entries from children between four and 12 who displayed two of three different edible items from their garden.

+Even some of the more experienced gardeners may have struggled with this one.
+The winner was Elliott Horton, with Jack Norton 2nd and Maya Maskell and Ninfield School joint 3rd.
+We plan to make this an annual class and hope to have even more entries next year. .

 NINFIELD HEALTH AND WELLBEING GROUP: Aims to promote the health and wellbeing of people in the local community.
 Established in 2018, the NHWG is an umbrella organisation supporting a range of activities.

-BOOK EXCHANGE AND COMMUNITY CAFÉ.
-Methodist Hall 10 – 11.30 weekly on Friday.
+BOOK EXCHANGE AND COMMUNITY CAFÉ: Methodist Hall 10am-11.30an weekly on Friday.
 First Friday monthly: Book Exchange and chat over tea/coffee and biscuits.
 Donations asked for books and refreshments.
-A good range of books and good company.
+A good range of books and good company..
 Community Café open on all other Friday mornings – you will be made very welcome.
 For further details contact David on 07989729123 or email [email protected]

 HEALTH WALKS: Every Thursday.
 Trained local volunteers lead a gentle walk of about an hour.
 Meet 11am at Sparke Pavilion at Ninfield Recreation ground near the main entrance off Church Lane.
 A few more walkers welcome.
 Part of the East Sussex Health Walks scheme.
 Please wear suitable footwear.
 Contact Robin for more details: 07940324601 or [email protected]